getbubblenow/bubble-docs/api/boot.md

 ##### Payment Handling
 First determine if the user has any payment methods defined.
 Call `GET me/paymentMethods`.
 This returns an array of AccountPaymentMethod objects.

-Walk this array, skipping any objects with `"paymentMethodType": "promotion"`.
+Walk this array, skipping any objects with `"paymentMethodType": "promotional_credit"`.
 For example, you might find an object with `"paymentMethodType": "credit"`.

-If there are no objects found (or all objects have `"paymentMethodType": "promotion"`), then the user will need to enter payment information.
+If there are no objects found (or all objects have `"paymentMethodType": "promotional_credit"`), then the user will need to enter payment information.

 On mobile platforms (iOS and Android):
  * This screen should have a button to "Enter Payment Information".
 This button opens a URL by appending `/me/payment` to the sage URL that was used to login,